foonathan/compatibility/README.md

 counter|`__COUNTER__`|no workaround
 pretty_function|`__PRETTY_FUNCTION__`|`PRETTY_FUNCTION`, fallback to `__FUNCSIG__` on MSVC

-Get them all by including `ext.cmake`.
+Get them all by specifying `ext.cmake`.

 ## Pull-Requests.